-The course will be the same as it was in 2015.
-There were significant changes made in 2015, so if you have run the race previously, please review this page carefully.
+The course will be the same as it was since 2015, except for a small change inside JMR to finish at the North Meadow, about 0.7 mile from the starting area/clubhouse.
+There were significant changes made to the 40mi in 2015, so if you have run the race previously, please review this page carefully.
 It is a technical course (as it has always been) that demands a full set of mountain running skills including some off-trail travel over talus and open sage terrain.

 Possibly the most unique race you will ever enter.